How to Cast a Jar Spell: Witchcraft for Beginners

 Words of Power

 When I prepare a spell, I always like to plan a chant to say while I’m casting it.
-Chanting is a great way raising energy.
+Chanting is a great way to raise energy.
 You can find a chant in a book or online, or you can make up your own.
 It doesn’t have to be Shakespeare to be effective.
-Something simple like:
+Something simple works just fine, like:

 Money, money, come to me;